aidenfz/RblxModPack/README.md

 How to install?

 1. You need the winrar to open and extract the files.
-(SEARCH AND DOWNLOAD BEFORE DOWNLOADING THE MODS)
+(Download before > https://www.win-rar.com/)
 2. Go to your roblox folder and drag & paste the mods on your roblox directory folder
 3. Now all mods are installed.